terralang/terra/index.md

     -- files and link them into existing programs terralib.saveobj("helloterra",{ main = hello })

 Like C, Terra is a simple, statically-typed, compiled language with manual memory management.
 But unlike C, it is designed from the beginning to interoperate with Lua.
 Terra functions are first-class Lua values created using the `terra` keyword.
 When needed they are JIT-compiled to machine code.
+Try the **[online demo](demo.html)**!

 You can **use** Terra and Lua as...